 St. John’s Wort (Hypericum Perforatum)

-- Herbal supplement is a popular anti-depressant, working in a pharmacologic manner similar to the prescription serotonin re-uptake inhibitors (SSRIs).
+- Herbal supplement is a popular anti-depressant, working in a pharmacologic manner similar to the prescription selective serotonin reuptake inhibitor (SSRIs).

-- May be effective in mild to moderate A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities., but two studies reported no benefit in major depression.
+- May be effective in mild to moderate depression, but two studies reported no benefit in major depression.

 - The most frequently prescribed antidepressant medication in Germany.
 The most common dose being 300 mg, three times daily.